 To do: Shorten the videos to only show the "How to Play" section.

-Unusually, the "How to Play" video is slightly different.
+The "How to Play" tutorial video is slightly different in the Japanese version.
 The on-screen movements are less refined than in international versions and are often performed slightly out of sync with the controls shown directly below, resulting in a rather crummy tutorial.
 International versions made the gameplay sync up more smoothly with the instructions as a result.

-Some of the differences in the "How to Play" video include:
+Some of the differences in the "How to Play" tutorial video include:

 Luigi does not fast-fall after jumping in the Japanese version.